pavelk2/social-feed/README.md

     // TWITTER
     twitter:{
         accounts: ['@spacex'],                       //Array: Specify a list of accounts from which to pull tweets
         limit: 2,                                    //Integer: max number of tweets to load
         consumer_key: 'YOUR_CONSUMER_KEY',           //String: consumer key. make sure to have your app read-only
-        consumer_secret: 'YOUR_CONSUMER_SECRET_KEY' //String: consumer secret key. make sure to have your app read-only
+        consumer_secret: 'YOUR_CONSUMER_SECRET_KEY', //String: consumer secret key. make sure to have your app read-only
         tweet_mode: 'compatibility'                  //String: change to "extended" to show the whole tweet },

     // VK